- What is the difference between the Ulaizer™ Home and the Ulaizer™ First Aid?

 - Products Lorde Hyal Hyper, Lorde Hyper, Lorde Max, Lorde Hyal Max and Lorde Iso can’t be found in a pharmacy?
 Analogues with slightly different names are offered?

 For better understanding of Lorde products line, the corresponding brand names and packages have been changed.
 As the result, Lorde Hyal Hyper name was shortened to Lorde® Hyal.
-Lorde Hyper now is named just as Lorde.
-Lorde Max and Lorde Hyal Max were renamed to Okistar and Okistar Hyal, respectively.
+Lorde Hyal Max were renamed to Okistar Hyal 7.
 Lorde Iso, which is intended for nasal passages cleaning, now is referred to as Nasisoft.